Waze and Other Traffic Dodging Apps Prompt Cities To Game the Algorithms

 Another point of view would be that highways are more than adequate for decades, it's selfish people who don't use mass transit and idiots living one hour away from work that are the problem.

-Or maybe no one can afford to live that close to work due to the huge cost of some urban areas.
-Or maybe it's not safe to live in those areas.
-Don't be so quick to judge.

-Bus downtime; housing cost gradient (Score:3)
+Bus downtime; housing cost gradient (Score:3, Insightful)

 it's selfish people who don't use mass transit